Rezuan-Alam-Rean/Rezuan-Alam-Rean/README.md

 ## About Me

 👋I'm Rezuan Alam Rean, a Computer Science and Engineering student with a passion for coding and innovation.
-I'm a passionate Front-End Developer with a solid foundation in React, JavaScript, Node.js, MongoDB, HTML, and CSS.
-I'm currently expanding my knowledge by learning Next.js to become a well-rounded full-stack developer.
+I'm a passionate Front-End and Mobile app Developer with a solid foundation in React, JavaScript,react native, expo, Nextjs, html & CSS and familiar with Node.js, Express and MongoDB.
 I'm excited about learning new technologies and contributing to open-source projects.
 Let's connect and collaborate on building the future with code!

 <br />